fenago/docker-course/md/lab_9.md

     ```
-    Kubernetes master is running at https://192.168.64.5:8443
+    Kubernetes control plane is running at https://127.0.0.1:49900
-    KubeDNS is running at https://192.168.64.5:8445/api/v1/
+    CoreDNS is running at https://127.0.0.1:49900/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy

-    namespaces/kube-system/Services/kube-dns:dns/proxy
-    To further debug and diagnose cluster problems, use
-    'kubectl cluster-info dump'.
+    To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
     ```